maoberlehner/markus-oberlehner-net/content/blog/dependency-injection-in-vue-applications.md

 date = "2019-04-21T06:23:23+02:00"
 title = "Dependency Injection in Vue.js Applications" description = "Learn which dependency injection variants there are in Vue.js and how to decide which one to use for a particular use case." intro = "I often wonder how to decouple certain parts of an application best.
 At first, this seems pretty straightforward in the context of Vue.js applications.
 You have components and components pass down properties and emit events; that's it.
 Right?
-Yeah, kinda.
-But also kinda not..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["/images/c_pad,b_white,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-04-21/tight-coupling-vs-loose-coupling"]
+Yeah, kind of.
+But also kind of not..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["/images/c_pad,b_white,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-04-21/tight-coupling-vs-loose-coupling"]
 +++

 I often wonder **how to decouple certain parts of an application best.** At first, this seems pretty straightforward in the context of Vue.js applications.
 You have components and components pass down properties and emit events; that's it.
 Right?
-Yeah, kinda.
-But also kinda not. **Soon there will be the need to access global state or retrieve data from an external resource via an API.** If we don't be careful how we tackle these challenges, there will be the time when we realize that our components, which we planned to be nicely decoupled, use many external dependencies and are anything but decoupled.
+Yeah, kind of.
+But also kind of not. **Soon there will be the need to access global state or retrieve data from an external resource via an API.** If we don't be careful how we tackle these challenges, there will be the time when we realize that our components, which we planned to be nicely decoupled, use many external dependencies and are anything but decoupled.

 <div class="c-content__figure">
   <div class="c-content__broad">